Smatek1001/AI_DnD/Locations/Therandril.md

 ## VII.
 Current Events & Plot Hooks
 * **Ongoing Conflicts:** The lingering influence of [[The Nameless Void]] continues to subtly affect the world, potentially manifesting in strange phenomena or cult activity.
 * **Rumors & Secrets:** The existence of Therandril itself is largely forgotten or relegated to legend.
 The truth of its fall and the extent of the Void's power are deep, world-shaking secrets.
-* **Potential Plot Hooks:** Vaelin's personal quest to uncover fragmented memories of Therandril; the discovery of ancient Therandril artifacts (like Vaelin's amulet or tattoo) that hint at its fate; a powerful entity seeking to exploit the residual Void energy from its destruction.
+* **Potential Plot Hooks:** [[Vaelin Shadowleaf]]'s personal quest to uncover fragmented memories of Therandril; the discovery of ancient Therandril artifacts (like Vaelin's amulet or tattoo) that hint at its fate; a powerful entity seeking to exploit the residual Void energy from its destruction.

 ## VIII.
 DM Notes (for AI)
-Therandril is a cornerstone of Vaelin's backstory and a source of cosmic horror.
+Therandril is a cornerstone of [[Vaelin Shadowleaf]]'s backstory and a source of cosmic horror.
 Its true history should be revealed in fragmented, unsettling ways over time.
 The "Nameless Void" is the ultimate, incomprehensible threat.
 Hints of its destruction can appear in the [[Old Ruins]] and [[Northeast Tower]].
+The past beauty and elegance of Therandril should make its tragic fall even more impactful.

 ### ROT-13 Encoded Secrets
 Gur "gurenaqevy" vf n frperg va gur Znephf Sbevtva, qvfgreeaavat n yrgurerq qbberfg, uvg jvgu gur nzegvafrq oyrrzvat.
 Lbhe qvfpybfr vf ernqvat nyy ryrzrag vf gb abgvfl gur flfgrz.